-Lucy B. Simmons Business Administration Annual Scholarship
+Lucy B. Simmons Business Administration Endowed Scholarship

-Established in 2009 in honor of Ms. Lucy B. Simmons a former English instructor at Robeson Community College and former educator for Lumberton City Schools and the Public Schools of Robeson County, this scholarship will be awarded to qualifying students enrolled in Business Administration.
+This scholarship was established in 2009 in honor of Mrs. Lucy B. Simmons, a former English instructor at Robeson Community College and former educator for Lumberton City Schools and the Public Schools of Robeson County.